Free Mississippi Permit Practice Test 2026

 Full License

 Once you’ve held your intermediate license for six months and turned 17, you can apply for a full license with no restrictions.
-Now that we understand the bigger picture let’s focus on that all-important first step: the Mississippi permit test.
+Now that we understand the bigger picture, let’s focus on that all-important first step: the Mississippi permit test.

-Preparing for the Mississippi Permit Test
+Preparing with the Mississippi Permit Practice Test

 Preparation is key to passing the Mississippi permit test.
 Here are some steps to help you prepare: